LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/photosharing.md

 - PNG
 - JPG/JPEG
 - GIF (non-animated) - previewed as a static image only

-### Photo size reductions
+- PDF
+- DOCX
+- PPTX
+- XSLX

+### Photo/file sizes

 - Thumbnail - 30 KB (base64-encoded)

-- Max upload size allowed - 5 MB uncompressed (if larger, the SDK resizes to 800x600) **For SDKs previous to 3.8.** The max upload size allowed is 3 MB.
+- Max upload size allowed - 5 MB uncompressed

+   **For SDKs previous to 3.8.** The max upload size allowed is 3 MB.

-### Notes
+### Notes and limitations

+- Photo sharing is two way (agent-to-consumer and consumer-to-agent), but file sharing is one way only (agent to consumer).

    **For SDKs previous to 3.8.** Photo-sharing is one-way only (from consumer to agent, but not vice versa) and available for the Mobile Message SDK only.

+- The default value for photos and files stored on the device is 20, which is configurable.
+If exceeding the max value of downloaded photos or files, the  SDK deletes the oldest file download.

+- Consumers cannot download images, but they can download files through the picker application to a location on their device (internal or external).

+- If a download attempt is unsuccessful, an error icon covers the thumbnail.
+If clicked the file attempts to download again.

+- For authenticated users, backgrounding the app file or photo while downloading does not interrupt the download process.

+- For unauthenticated sessions, consumers must download the file again with each visit or refresh of the conversation because the history gets cleared when a session expires or logs the consumer out.

+- iOS supports the preview of file types per iOS operating system.

 ### Custom View Controller Mode requirements
-When using Custom View Controller Mode, the Conversation view must be removed when leaving the App.
-To avoid dismissing the View when CSAT/SecureForms/PhotoSharing View is presented, you should only dismiss the Conversation view if Moving From ParentView,:
+When using Custom View Controller Mode, you must remove the Conversation view when leaving the App.
+To avoid dismissing the View when presenting CSAT/SecureForms/PhotoSharing View, you should only dismiss the Conversation view if Moving From ParentView:

 ```swift
 if (self.conversationQuery != nil && self.isMovingToParentViewController){